Jets Vs. Dolphins Lines: Spread, Total, And Moneyline For Week 6

-The Jets are coming off a brutal 30-10 loss to the Cardinals in Week 5, but will attempt to finally notch a victory when they take on the Dolphins this Sunday.
+Let’s take a look at the Jets vs. Dolphins line for Week 6 ahead of this AFC East matchup.

-Per DraftKings Sportsbook, the Jets enter the game as eight-point underdogs.
-The total points mark is set at over-under 48.5 while the moneyline is Jets +290 and Dolphins -375.
+Currently, the Jets enter the game as 9.5-point underdogs.
+The total points mark is set at over-under 48.0 while the moneyline is Jets +330 and Dolphins -400.

 Jets vs. Dolphins Week 6 Live Odds

-Check back here for live odds on Jets vs. Dolphins when they come out.
+Check back here throughout the week for Jets vs. Dolphins odds as the market changes throughout the week.

 Spread

-The spread definitely seems wide considering the Dolphins aren’t that great of a ballclub either, but in my mind, it’s actually reasonable.
-The Jets have established themselves as one of the laughing stocks of the league, and if Sam Darnold (shoulder) can’t go for the second straight week, this could turn out to be ugly for Gang Green.
+The spread definitely seems wide at shops such as DraftKings Sportsbook considering the Dolphins aren’t that great of a ballclub either, but in my mind, it’s actually reasonable.
+The Jets have established themselves as one of the laughing stocks of the league, and with Sam Darnold (shoulder) sitting for the second straight week, this could turn out to be ugly for Gang Green.

 Not to mention, the Dolphins looked great on Sunday in what was a 43-17 victory over the 49ers.
 Ryan Fitzpatrick threw for 350 yards and three touchdowns in the win, as the Dolphins were mightily impressive from start to finish.